 5th Avenue Playa del Carmen, known locally as “La Quinta,” is the main drag in town.
 This long pedestrian street stretches from the ferry pier in the south all the way to the end of the small Nicte-Ha neighborhood.

 In Centro and Gonzalo Guerrero, La Quinta is bustling with activity night and day.
 This is a one-stop-shop for travelers, as you can find just about everything here.
-Souvenir shops, travel agents, massage parlors, cafes, restaurants, and bars all vie for your attention (and your pesos).
+Souvenir shops, travel agents, massage parlors, cafes, restaurants, and bars — with the owners all vying for your attention (and your pesos).

 Personally, I have a love-hate relationship with this street.
 There are definitely some great places to eat and drink here, but the endless stream of touts and hustlers gets a bit annoying.
 It’s still one of the best places to visit, at least once.